youssefmahran/Aerial-Robotics-Lab/ROS1/MAVROS.md

 Now MAVROS is publishing the topic needed for us to control the quadcopter autonomously from C++ or Python scripts

-To see the available topic in a fourth terminal list the topics
+To see the available topics, in a fourth terminal list the topics
 ```bash
 rostopic list
 ```